-C. Safety Policy
+4.3 Safety Policy and Practices

-NW Natural also implements risk reduction activities, not explicitly required by federal code, that have been identified as prudent safety practices intended to enhance public safety, improve system reliability and maintain the safe operation of NW Natural's above- and below-ground facilities including LNG Plants and underground storage facilities.
+NW Natural also implements risk reduction activities not explicitly required by the federal code.
+These actions have been identified as prudent safety practices intended to enhance public safety, improve system reliability and maintain the safe operation of NW Natural's above and below-ground facilities including LNG Plants and underground natural gas storage facilities.
 These risk reduction actions include:

-- Seismic vulnerability assessments of LNG Plants, the Mist Underground Storage Facility, and Transmission Pipeline System as recommended by SB 33 (2013) and consistent with the Governor's Resiliency 2025 Plan

-- Accelerated replacement of vintage materials

-- ILIs outside of HCAs

-- Development of a PSMS

-- Proactive EFV installation

-- Locate ticket risk modeling

-- Natural forces assessments of NW Natural's transmission system
+- Seismic vulnerability assessments of LNG Plants, the Mist Underground Storage Facility, and Transmission Pipeline System as recommended by SB 33 (2013) and consistent with the Governor's Resiliency 2025 Plan - Accelerated replacement of vintage materials - Transmission inspection outside of high and moderate consequence areas. - Development of a Pipe Safety Management System (PSMS) - Proactive EFV installation - Locate ticket risk modeling - Natural forces assessments of NW Natural's transmission system as part of NW Natural patrol and surveillance programs.

-V. Projected and Preliminary Costs Presented in this Plan
+5. Projected and Preliminary Costs Presented in this Plan

-The 2020 Capital and O&M costs presented in this plan are projected based on current expenditures for each of the identified projects through the end of the year.
+The 2021 Capital and O&M costs presented in this plan are projected based on current expenditures for each of the identified projects through the end of the year.
 Costs presented for the significant safety initiatives are preliminary for planning purposes and do not include NW Natural overhead costs.
 Costs for safety projects under consideration will be presented in future SPPs.

-VI.
-2020 Capital Safety Investment
+6. 2021 Capital Safety Investment

-In 2020, NW Natural estimates it will invest \$11.3 MM in capital to comply with DIMP, TIMP, and other regulations.
+In 2021, NW Natural estimates it will invest \$11 MM in capital to comply with DIMP, TIMP, and other regulations.
 Significant projects in this category include:

-Eugene Transmission (ILI) (2020 estimate of \$2.5 MM):
+6.1 Eugene Transmission (ILI) (2020-21 estimate of \$2.5 MM):

 This project involves transition of the Eugene transmission line from direct assessment to ILI.
 The Eugene transmission line is the primary feed to downtown Eugene and the University of Oregon.
 This pipeline is approximately 4 miles and is routed along Coburg Road, which is a major thoroughfare in the City of Eugene.
-In 2019, NW Natural began work on this pipeline to transition this pipeline from direct assessment to ILI with a plan to conduct an ILI assessment in 2020.
+In 2019, NW Natural began work on this pipeline to transition this pipeline from direct assessment to ILI with a plan to conduct an ILI assessment in 2021.
+Review of data from the assessment and remediation activities will continue in 2021.

-Springfield Transmission (ILI) (2020 estimate of \$1.2 MM):
+6.2 Springfield Transmission (ILI) (2020-21 estimate of \$1.2 MM):

 This project involves transition of the Springfield transmission line from direct assessment to ILI.
 The Springfield transmission line is the primary feed to downtown Springfield and large industrial customers in the area.
 This pipeline is approximately 3 miles and is routed along Harlow Road, which is a major thoroughfare between the cities of Eugene and Springfield.
+This line is connected to the Eugene Transmission line and work will start on this transition in 2020.
+Completion of work to transition the pipeline will continue into 2021.

-South Eugene Transmission (ILI) (2020 estimate \$1.4 MM):
+6.3 Green Hill Transmission (ILI) (2020-21 estimate \$1.4 MM):